AllenZ05/Snake-Game/README.md

 # Snake Game

-Snake Game inspired by the classic Snake Game.

-Navigate the snake using WASD or arrow keys to consume food and grow while avoiding collisions with the walls or the snake itself.
-Have fun!
+Inspired by the classic Snake Game.
+Navigate the snake using WASD or arrow keys to consume food and grow while avoiding collisions with the walls or yourself.
+Enjoy the retro feel with added sound effects and smooth animations for an engaging gaming experience

-### Timeline

-- **Main Development** (Oct 2023)
-- **Added new features** (Jan 2024)
+## Features

+- **Smooth Snake Movement:** Control the snake with responsive WASD or arrow key inputs
+- **Collision Detection:** Game-over triggers when the snake hits a wall or its own body
+- **Sound Effects:** Immersive sounds to enhance the gameplay experience
+- **Score Tracking:** Dynamic game-over screen displays your score and high score after each round
+- **Engaging Graphics:** Fluid animations and attractive snake graphics for a user-friendly interface

 ## Tech Stack and tools used

-- Python
+- **Programming Language:** Python
-- PyGame
+- **Game Library:** PyGame

-## Features

-- Responsive snake movement with WASD or arrow key controls
-- Collision detection and immersive sound effects
-- Dynamic game over screen with score tracking
-- Engaging snake graphics and fluid animations for a user-friendly interface

 ## Getting Started

-- **Clone** the repository
+1. **Clone** the repository
-- **Install** Pygame: `pip install pygame`
+2. **Install** Pygame: `pip install pygame`
-- **Run** the game: `python main.py`
+3. **Run** the game: `python main.py`

+## Timeline

+- **Main Development:** Oct 2023
+- **New Features Added:** Jan 2024

 ## Video Demo